adamzman/NodeRed_Niagara_Obix_Node/History/README.md

 ##  **- Histories**
 ###  Reading
-Using a GET request, can pass parameters in the request itself or in the body.
+Using a GET request, can pass parameters in the request itself.
 The same values above will override any default values (Just remove the msg part). **But instead of passing 'historyQuery', pass 'start', 'end', and 'limit' individually.**